ibexa/documentation-developer/docs/search/search_api.md

 Criteria are independent of one another.
 This can lead to unexpected behavior, for instance because content can have multiple locations.

-For example, a content item has two Locations: visible Location A and hidden Location B.
+For example, a content item has two locations: visible location A and hidden location B.
 You perform the following query:

 ``` php